kellykochanski/rescal-snow/paper/paper.md

 Second, snow bedforms are the result of a balance between sand-like granular motion and cohesive resistance [@Kochanski2019; @Filhol2015].
 Existing sand dune models (e.g. @Narteau2014, @Lammel2012) successfully model a wide range of granular processes, including sand avalanches and wind-driven saltation, suspension, and creep.
 These models, however, have not had reason to include the kinds of time-dependent cohesion that occur in snow.
-Similarly, the simulations that have advanced our understanding of cohesion and sintering in snow (e.g. @Colbeck1983, @Lehning2002a) have focused on immobile snow, without considering the effects of interrupting metamorphosis with motion.
+Similarly, the simulations that have advanced our understanding of cohesion and sintering in snow (e.g. @Colbeck1983, @Lehning2002a) have focused on immobile snow.

 Third, snow bedforms tend to move during and immediately after snowfall events [@Kochanski2018], which are also not included in existing dune models.
 Thus, computational studies of snow bedforms will require a model that incorporates snow processes, such as cohesion and snowfall, into a granular physics framework at a relatively high (<0.1 m) resolution.